stijnli/information-visualization-project/README.md

 ```bash
 docker compose up --build
 ```
-4. Visit `http://localhost:8080/main.html`, please use Chrome as there was noted
+4. Visit `http://localhost:8080/main.html`, please use Chrome as there are some issues with other browser
 5. Loading in all the data should take around 5 seconds.
 After that, the visualisation should be all functional!

 Alternatively, the visualization can be accessed at [this link](https://koschoemaker.nl/INFOMVIS/Visualisation/main.html), although loading might take longer because the data has to be transferred over the web.